 How Public Participation Is Changing

 Working to a six-year working cycle, we updated our plans for the Danube River Basin Management Plan (DRBM) and Danube Flood Risk Management Plan (DFRM) in 2015.
-The update was accompanied by new requirements for public consultation.
-Carried out in three main phases, we collected comments from the public during the update, asking them about the timetable and work programme, as well as water and flood management issues.
+The update was accompanied by public consultation activities carried out in three main phases; we collected comments from the public during the update, asking them about the timetable and work programme, as well as water and flood management issues.
 These public consultations each spanned periods of at least six months, utilising the ICPDR network to gather and disseminate information.
 The resulting timetable and work programme was then published and made publicly accessible.
 Six years hence, it is now time to replicate this exercise.

 You can read more on this subject in an article published in Danube Watch in 2018.